 - Supply proof that you are a PS in good standing in another state or jurisdiction; and

 - Meet the requirements for original PS licensure in Arkansas’ which were in effect at the time you received your initial PS license.
 A summary of Comity Professional Surveyor's Rules – 1967 to present is located on the "Rules/Regs/Standards” link at the top of the page; and

 There are allowances regarding when you took the PS exam and when you earned your experience and also about waiving the FS exam.

-If approved the State Specific Exam may be taken in the Boards' office, at a convenient time other than the April or October administration dates.
+If approved the State Specific Exam may be taken in the Boards' office, at a time which is convenient to both you and Board Staff.
 Exam results take about 6 - 8 weeks and will be emailed to you.
 An applicant that passes the exam will be given a license number.